 Since the end of the Chinese Civil War in 1949, the Chinese regime has never dared to attempt a forcible annexation of Taiwan by force.
 This has primarily been due to the practical difficulties of invading a fortified, mountainous island nation.
 However, in recent years, China’s military might has been growing significantly and Xi Jinping has made a number of references to the perceived inevitability of Taiwan’s annexation.

 Since the 1950s, the U.S. has repeatedly pledged to back Taiwan against Chinese Communist aggression, and this stance was recently reiterated by President Biden.
 As such, any escalation in the current tensions would have the potential to create a global conflict between the world’s major powers.

 Within the context of a growing rivalry between China and the West, it is important to understand and appreciate the ideas and values that the China model stands in stark opposition to.
 Individual liberty, economic freedom, and human rights must not be subject to negotiation.

-This piece was first published on the Students For Liberty website.
+This piece was first published in October 2021 on the Students For Liberty website.